 ecobirmingham are here to help you take steps to live a greener lifestyle.
 Let’s talk about transport.

 Air pollution is a big problem in Birmingham and transport is its largest source.
-Transforming the transport system is currently of high priority for Birmingham City Council and initiatives such as Car Free School Streets and (love it or loathe it) the Clean Air Zone are being implemented.
-But what can you as an individual do to make travelling more environmentally friendly, benefit your health and help you save some pennies too?
+Transforming the transport system is of high priority to Birmingham City Council and initiatives such as Car Free School Streets, Low Traffic Neighbourhoods, walking and cycling improvements in response to the pandemic and (love it or loathe it) the Clean Air Zone are being implemented.
+But what can you as an individual do to make travelling more environmentally friendly, benefit your health and help save some pennies too?

-The best way to both decrease your carbon footprint and increase your own (and others) health from travel is to cycle or walk rather than drive (also known as Active Travel).
+The best way to both decrease your carbon footprint and increase your own (and others) health from travel is to walk, cycle or even scoot rather than drive (also known as Active Travel).
 The benefits include:

 - Decrease in air pollution.